ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Time is the most precious finite resource we have.
 We should make good use of it.
 If we do, we make time our ally.

-Like any resource, one can think of time in numeric terms.
+Like any resource, one can think of ==time in numeric terms==.
 This allows us to categorize activities as assets which add back time or liabilities, which take time away.
 Our goal essentially then is to create more time-assets with high time-ROI.

 80% of more of our activities during a given day is not new.
 They are merely habits that have been repeated.